Under the guidance of our skilled faculty, find the space, strength and resilience you didn’t know you had.

 Melissa began her yoga journey in college to balance her rock climbing routine.
 Her yoga practice has deepened over the years into daily self care in order to better serve others off the mat.

-She also teaches high school science where she incorporates mindfulness techniques into her students’ daily routine.
-She is incredibly passionate about cosponsoring her school’s Gay Straight Alliance and providing a safe space for all students to feel heard and respected.
-This year she has started working with the cross country team to supplement their running schedules with yoga.
+She also teaches high school environmental science where she incorporates mindfulness techniques into her students’ routine.
+She is incredibly passionate about providing a safe space for all students to feel heard and respected.
+She has worked with high school athletics including cross country and soccer to supplement their training with yoga.

 Melissa completed her YTT with Matece in spring of 2022.
 This training helped grow her personal practice, and she is excited to continue to learn within the Nourishing Heart Yoga community.
 She hopes to create a safe space in the studio for everyone to explore their own practice.